 The new clock app also looks mostly the same but one subtle thing is it lets you type the time for your alarm instead of, having to deal with the sliders all the time.

-So it’s a small change but makes more sense than to slide up and down for choosing the right hour, minute, and seconds.
+So it’s a small change but makes more sense than sliding up and down for choosing the right hour, minute, and seconds.

 iOS 15 brings a completely new design to Safari.
 Controls are brought to the bottom of the screen so that they are easier to reach with one hand.